curiousjp/paws/README.md

 # p.a.w.s.

-p.a.w.s., "play along with spotify" is a deliberately minimal tool for displaying rockband format drum charts, with (non-deliberately) minimal levels of synchronisation to spotify playback.
+p.a.w.s., "play along with spotify" is a deliberately minimal tool for displaying rhythym game format drum charts, with (non-deliberately) minimal levels of synchronisation to spotify playback.
 It does not attempt to score your drumming accuracy, and does not require you to have your drums plugged into the computer.

 ## why

 I like to play along to music, but am still learning to improvise.
 An existing chart gives me something to play along with.
-This solution has less visual noise than something like (the excellent in its own right) Phase Shift, and the use of spotify means that artists are getting paid for their music and there is no pirate audio files are needed.
+This solution has less visual noise than something like (the excellent in its own right) Phase Shift, and the use of spotify means that artists are getting paid for their music and there is no need for a (potentially) pirate audio file.

 ## dependencies and other setup